Executive Editorial

 Manoj khettry

-As has been documented elsewhere this spring, the whole club thanks Manoj for his contribution and wish all the best for this next chapter.
+As has been documented elsewhere this spring, the whole club thanks Manoj for his contribution and wish him all the best for this next chapter.

 hs awards